bajamircea/bajamircea.github.io/_posts/2020-03-22-fibonacci-experiments.markdown

 # Introduction

-Ever since reading Chapter 3 in [Elements of Programming][eop], calculating Fibonacci, pretending it's has high runtime complexity compared with other functions, [looked silly][fib].
+Ever since reading Chapter 3 in [Elements of Programming][eop], calculating Fibonacci, pretending it has high runtime complexity compared with other functions, [looked silly][fib].

 Later Sean Parent had a presentation on concurrency in which he asks people to